 Promoting Jewish Values and Practices

 We have a strong moral ethos in our school and endeavour to incorporate this into our daily life.
 We promote Derech Eretz, meaning respect towards everyone and everything.
 Our overriding school rule “Ve’ahavta le’reyacha Kamocha,” exemplifies this.
-We have a Tzedaka Committee run by the children who direct and set monthly targets for specific causes.
 Children are encouraged to donate tzedaka on a regular basis.
-We also have links with organizations in the community where children are involved in specific initiatives.
+We also have links with organisations in the community where children are involved in specific initiatives.
 Children often visit old-age homes before Jewish festivals.

 We constantly promote Jewish practice, whereby boys are expected to wear a kippa and tzitztit at all times.
 All children are expected to daven Shacharit in school and a Tefilla curriculum is in place to learn the meaning of the tefillot and progress in terms of content.
-Children in Key Stage 2 are also expected to daven Mincha and participate in communal tefilla on Monday mornings and Rosh Chodesh which includes laining by Key Stage 2 boys.
+Children in Key Stage 2 are also expected to daven Mincha and participate in communal tefilla on Monday mornings and Rosh Chodesh.
 There is also a minyan on Sunday morning before school for fathers and children.
 Bracha Acharona is said after morning break and Birkat Hamazon is recited after lunch.
 We ensure that these practices occur also during outings and fun days.

 We ensure that home and school provide a consistent approach as we try to create a genuine festival atmosphere throughout the year, as well as practising relevant Mitsvot on a regular basis.

 Various clubs are run throughout the week to allow children an opportunity to extend their skills or demonstrate their strengths.
-These include, Extra Gemara on Sunday mornings, spoken Ivrit, Bat Mitzvah sessions and an Ivrit choir.
-During the summer term we also hold a Seuda Shelishit and Chabura on Shabbat with special guest speakers.
+These include, Mishnah on Sunday mornings, spoken Ivrit, Bat Mitzvah sessions and an Ivrit choir throughout the week and Chug Ha'Ashara on Thursdays, covering Israel geography.

 Links with Parents